 Many job seekers do not take the time to really assess what skills they bring to the table.

-Be as specific as possible when making a list.
-So instead of just writing down that you speak Spanish and French, be specific as to how long you have spoken the language and what level of fluency you have.
+Be as specific as possible when making your list.
+Instead of just writing down that you speak Spanish and French, be specific as to how long you have spoken the language and what level of fluency you have.

 2. Performance Evaluations

-While you are obviously looking for strengths that you can include in your resume, take note of your weaknesses and think of ways to improve in these areas.
+While focusing on identifying strengths to include in your resume, also take note of any weaknesses and consider strategies for improvement in those areas.

 Seek feedback from past and present coworkers and supervisors and ask them what skills they think you have that make you a valuable employee.
 Be mindful of who you ask, though, as your coworkers that are also your friends may just tell you what you want to hear.